mqtt-tools/mqttwarn/README.md

 The values for the 'id' and 'name' columns are assumed to be filled by the values of the JSON nodes with the same name.

-If you added columns 'topic', 'payload' and '_dtiso' to the databse, then that same message will add this row:
+If you added columns 'topic', 'payload' and '_dtiso' to the database, then that same message will add this row:

 ```mysql
 +------+------------+-----------------------------------------------------+-----------------------------+-------+